Which tool is better? Which one should you use? Which one will make your images even better?

-If you use them incorrectly, you’ll end up with unflattering photos.
+If you use them too much, you’ll end up with unflattering photos.
 And these will discourage you from experimenting with these tools again.

 Knowing when to use one over the other will help you avoid these mistakes.

 For example, portrait photographers gravitate towards vibrancy because it doesn’t oversaturate skin tones.
-Macro photographers might prioritize saturation to highlight every color detail.
+Macro photographers might use saturation to highlight every color detail.

 Which Program Do You Need to Adjust Vibrance and Saturation

 To increase your photo’s vibrance or saturation, all you need is an editing program.
 And, of course, a few photos to experiment with.
-Once you get the hang of it, post-processing your images, especially vibrance adjustment will come naturally.
+Once you get the hang of it, post-processing your images with vibrance will come naturally.

 The vibrance and saturation tools look different in every editing program.
-But they usually work exactly the same way.
-To create the examples below, I used the vibrance and saturation sliders in Adobe Lightroom.
+But they usually work the same way.
+For the examples below, I used the vibrance and saturation sliders in Adobe Lightroom.
 You can find both of them in the Basics panel.

 In Photoshop, they’re located in two different sections.
 Go to Image > Adjustments > and select either Hue/Saturation or Vibrance.